 Introduction

-Advances in technology have reinvigorated the field of alpha taxonomy by overcoming some of the impediments faced by traditional practices.
-The term “integrative taxonomy” refers to a multidisciplinary approach to taxonomy, integrating multiple lines of support to increase the accuracy of delineating species boundaries (Dayrat 2005; Schlick-Steiner et al. 2010; Wake 2003).
-Taxonomists now have a wide array of tools to choose from, including but not limited to DNA sequencing, powerful imaging technology, and statistical modeling (Fujita et al. 2012; Riedel et al. 2013; Yeates et al. 2011).
-This multisource approach is especially effective when it involves cryptic species, whereby species boundaries are obscured by morphological conservatism (Bickford et al. 2007; Grismer et al. 2012a,b; Johnson et al. 2012).
+The Bufonid genus Ansonia is currently represented by 26 species and collective range from as far north as northwestern Thailand, southward through Myanmar, the Malay Peninsula, Indonesia, and as far east as Borneo and the Philippines (Frost 2013).
+Of these, six species occur exclusively in Peninsular Malaysia (A. endauensis Grismer, A. jeetsukumarani Wood, Grismer, Grismer, Norhayati, Chan & Bauer, A. latiffi Wood, Grismer, Grismer, Norhayati, Chan & Bauer, A. latirostra Grismer, A. penangensis Stoliczka, and A. tiomanica Hendrickson).
+The exception is A. malayana Inger, which occurs in Perak, Peninsular Malaysia (type locality), but has also been reported from Peninsular Thailand, south of the Isthmus of Kra (Inger 1960).

 Recent expeditions to the poorly studied and highly fragmented Banjaran Timur (=Timur mountain range) in northeastern Peninsular Malaysia have begun to reveal the undiscovered diversity that lies therein (Dring 1979; Grismer 2006; Grismer et al. 2013; Wood et al. 2008).
 Our fieldwork to the previously unsurveyed Gunung Tebu (=Tebu Mountain) in the northeastern state of Terengganu uncovered a population of Stream Toad (genus Ansonia) that could not be readily assigned to any currently known species.
-This population closely matches Dring’s (1979) description of A. malayana Inger from Gunung Lawit, an adjacent peak on the same mountain range, but is incongruent with topotypes of true A. malayana from Bukit Larut, Perak from a different mountain range (Banjaran Bintang) in northwestern Peninsular Malaysia.
-We adopted an integrative approach, combining morphology and molecular phylogenetics to evaluate the taxonomic and phylogenetic placement of this population.
+This population closely matches Dring’s (1979) description of A. malayana from Gunung Lawit, an adjacent peak on the same mountain range, but is incongruent with topotypes of true A. malayana from Bukit Larut, Perak from a different mountain range (Banjaran Bintang) in northwestern Peninsular Malaysia.
+We adopted a pluristic approach, combining morphology and molecular phylogenetics to evaluate the taxonomic and phylogenetic placement of this population.
 Our results show that the population from Gunung Tebu represents a genetically distinct lineage that is also morphologically diagnosable.
-Under the Unified Concept of Species (De Queiroz 2005), we consider this separately evolving lineage as a new species with an additional secondary property of diagnosibility.
+Under the Unified Concept of Species (De Queiroz 2005), we consider this separately evolving lineage as a new species that is morphologically distinct from other species in this genus.

 Materials and Methods